celestelayne/improved-octo-guacamole/exercises/using-custom-fonts/README.md

 ## Using Custom Fonts

 1. Make a new folder for your website and a subdirectory for your font files:
 2. Download the custom fonts into the font folder you've created.
+This example uses the [Cantique typeface](https://gitlab.com/velvetyne/cantique).
 3. In your `styles.css` file, add the following content, which will define the `@font-face` rule with paths to your files:

 ```css